getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 %}

 On the Discover Homepage, each saved query card has an ellipsis that will open a context menu.
 Delete the query from here.
 You can also delete the query within Query Results view by clicking the trash can in the upper right.

+For more details on how to view saved queries, see [documentation on Discover]({%- link _documentation/performance/discover/index.md -%})